AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

 **Expected output:**

 - Success: `Deadline <DEADLINE> has been assigned to <PROJECT_NAME>.`
-- Failure: `Deadline needs to be in MMM D YYYY format.`
+- Failure: `Deadline needs to be in MMM DD YYYY format.`
+- Failure: `Project <PROJECT_NAME> not found: Please make sure the project exists.`

 ### Assign deadline to task : `add deadline`